AnteKevo/img-to-ascii-converter/README.md

 * In the Edit Environment Variable window, click "New" and then paste the path of the folder that you copied initially.
 * Click "Ok" on all open windows.

-Now, restart any open command prompt and execute "img-to-ascii -h" for more details.
+Now, restart any open command prompt and execute `img-to-ascii -h` for more details.

 ## CLI Usage